Day 25, Esalen to Pfeiffer Big Sur State Park, 15 miles

 One more exercise, for the whole group.
 Write to the prompt: “What happened was…” We’ve done this before.
 I scribble down some brief thoughts.
 Satisfied though that I’ve been writing what has been happening constantly throughout the weekend.
 In my exercises, in this blog, in my personal journal.
 In my heart.
 I’m paying attention, more aware, more awake.
 A stark contrast to past retreats, past bicycle tours.
 Angela carries the microphone around the room as people read their responses.
 Many epiphanies, tales of reluctance transformed into acceptance, observations of place and people, humorous anecdotes, deep reflections.
 I don’t share this time, though I have in the past.
 I’m noticing more pleasure in listening, open to hearing and receiving, these expressions of love and life.
 Sparrow continues to hum and chortle beside me.

 After the sharing Sy tells us Angela is stepping down as event coordinator, having run all the past 12 years of writing retreats.
 I know this, but also am so sad.
 She is a shining light at the retreats, something I’ve been fawning in telling her this weekend.
 Unabashedly flirting and praising her.
+Even though she’s married.
+Or perhaps because she’s married.
 That’s different for me.
-She leads us in a closing song, the Celtic Blessings, “May the road rise up to meet you…”
+I normally keep such feelings to myself, rarely tell a woman such affections.
+Angela leads us in a closing song, the Celtic blessing, “May the road rise up to meet you…”

 May the road rise up to meet you.
-These words mean more to me, I am certain, than to the hundred other souls who will pack their thing and bodies into metal vehicles and hurtle down the highways fueled by fossils, the remnants of ancient sunlight, as Thom Hartman said.
+These words mean something deeper to me, I am certain, than to the hundred other souls who will pack their things and bodies into metal vehicles and hurtle down the highway fueled by fossils, as Thom Hartman says, the last remnants of ancient sunlight.
 The road rising to meet me, the cyclist, touches my heart, as muscle pushes pedal pushes chain pushes sprocket pushes rubber against road against rocky cliff hovering over surf and sea hundreds of feet below, the seven hundredth hill on the thousandth mile, of the thousands of hills I will climb and the tens of thousands of miles I will ride, as I set out on to tour the rest of my life.

 I tell Sy this is the best retreat ever.
 He reminds me, “Isn’t that because you are the best ever?”
-I’d told him this I think, at an earlier meantime chat.
+I had told him this, I think, at an earlier mealtime chat.
 That’s right, I’m more prepared, more present.
 More connected.
 Listening more, reaching out.
 That one-on-one writing session with Gianna last night, something I’d thought of at an earlier retreat, years ago.
 And now, I’m ready to leave.
 To let go of all these connections, bid these people farewell, let the weekend fall away into the many experiences of my past, roll on down the road, eager to meet new people, drink in new vistas.

-Alice has emailed, says would like to ride some more together.
-My decision whether to ride south or back north to meet her is simple.
-I turn left, back to Big Sur.
-I’m looking forward to her company, sharing the road, dinners, conversation with her.
+I decide to ride north to meet Alice in Monterey.
+I’m looking forward to sharing the road, dinners, conversation.
 And another excuse to ride this incredible coastline!
 Riding north comes with a cost.
-Headwinds are brutal this afternoon, at times threatening to blow me into traffic as I hug the curves now on the mountain side of the highway.
-Skies are blue, miles seem to go quickly even at my slower pace.
+Headwinds are brutal this afternoon, at times threatening to blow me into traffic as I hug the curves, now riding on the mountain side of the highway.
+But skies are blue, and the miles seem to go quickly even at my slower pace.
 I pop into the Henry Miller Library, dabbling in memorabilia of this local literary legend.

-The the crest of the last hill, followed by a long descent back into Big Sur State Park.
+I reach the crest of the last hill, just Nepenthe, followed by the long descent back into Big Sur State Park.
 The hiker biker site is filled with tents, ten to be exact.
-Here, my tribe of traveling cyclists, more at home than amongst car tourists.
-I meet the German couple I saw before at Half Moon Bay, Valeri and Max.
+Here, with my tribe of traveling cyclists, I feel more at home than amongst car tourists.
+I’m pleased to meet the German couple I saw before at Half Moon Bay, Valeri and Max.
 I don’t talk much though.
 The pre-sunrise soaking has taken its toll and I’m sleepy.
 I’m in my bed just after sunset, close to 7pm now.
 Seasons are certainly moving.
 As am I.